brandynlucca/AcousticScattering.jl/docs/src/tutorials/reference_targets.md

 ![Rigid and elastic reference spheres compared over frequency.](reference_targets.png)

 The elastic inputs are density, longitudinal-speed and shear-speed ratios relative to the exterior fluid.
-Peaks and dips reflect the model's frequency response;
-a rigid calculation alone cannot establish an elastic target's calibration value.
+Peaks and dips reflect the model's frequency response.
+A rigid calculation alone cannot establish an elastic target's calibration value.

 ## Check a working frequency